Combat disruption with a flexible operations model

 6. Speed up decision-making

 As the pace of change accelerates, organizations must also accelerate decision-making, often with less information at hand than leaders might like.
-Make pilot programs and beta-test your friends.
+Make pilot programs and beta-testing your friends.
 Planning an organization-wide change?
 Pilot it in one functional area first.
 Rolling out a new technology?
 Try it in one division before bringing others on board.
 Launching a new product?
 Start with a soft launch with one target customer segment.

 7. Watch the regulatory landscape

 Join industry and trade groups.
 Stay abreast of trends and proposed legislation.
 Consider how they’ll impact not only your organization but also — this is key — your customers, so you can anticipate where and how to add value.
 Perhaps your organization not only can respond to change faster but also do some disrupting of its own.

 Your customers’ needs are changing.
 The marketplace is changing.
 Technology and other disruptors are challenging old business models and operations, placing enormous pressure on organizations to pivot — sometimes rapidly.
 Flexible operations help leaders relieve that pressure, minimize risk, and pursue new opportunities and revenue streams.
 And, they guide you with agile, focused action toward improved competitiveness, profitability, and growth.